shansen18/BootCamp/Week19/Readme.md

 Question 2

-VSI has insider information that JobeCorp attempted to target users by sending "Bad Logins" to lock out every user.
+VSI has insider information that JobCorp attempted to target users by sending "Bad Logins" to lock out every user.
 What sort of mitigation could you use to protect against this?